skullyframework/project/README.md

 Features:

-1. ActiveRecord pattern for models.
+1. RedBeanPHP as its ORM.
 2. Javascript compressing tool.
 3. Sass / Scss
 4. Templating system supported by Smarty.
 Templates are also completely separated from rest of the project's code.
 This allows for work division between client and server developers.